 PM emissions are determined mostly by mineral industry, especially the category of construction and demolition.
+In 2023, the volume of road construction reached a multi-year low, meanwhile the only pig iron company closed.

 General description of sectors reported in Industry and Other Products use category